lavanet/docs/docs/provider/provider-setup.md

 - **`LAVA_RPC_NODE`** - An RPC node for Lava.
 This can be omitted if the current node has already joined the Lava network.
 Example: **`https://public-rpc.lavanet.xyz:443/rpc/`**

-another useful command to check all providers for a specific chain:
+Another useful command to check all providers for a specific chain:
 ```bash
 lavad query pairing providers \
 "{NETWORK_NAME}" \